MacPaw/sentry-monolog-adapter/README.md

 | `master`| [![CI][master Build Status Image]][master Build Status] | [![Coverage Status][master Code Coverage Image]][master Code Coverage] |
 | `develop`| [![CI][develop Build Status Image]][develop Build Status] | [![Coverage Status][develop Code Coverage Image]][develop Code Coverage] |

+The Sentry Monolog Adapter is a Symfony bundle designed to enhance and provide granular control over logging to Sentry.
+It is particularly powerful for applications that use the Symfony Messenger component, allowing you to implement intelligent logging strategies to avoid log floods and focus on critical errors.

+### Key Features

+*   **Advanced Log Processing**: Utilizes a decorator for Monolog's Sentry handler to process and enrich log records before they are sent.
+*   **Customizable Processors**: Add your own processors to include or modify contextual data, with a built-in `ExceptionProcessor` to get you started.
+*   **Intelligent Messenger Logging**: A dedicated middleware for the Symfony Messenger component that allows you to control which messages are logged based on flexible strategies.
+*   **Built-in Logging Strategies**: A suite of strategies is provided out-of-the-box, including:
+    *   `LogAllFailedStrategy`: Only logs messages that fail.
+    *   `LogAfterPositionStrategy`: Logs messages after a specific number of retries.
+    *   `ArithmeticProgressionStrategy`: Logs based on an arithmetic sequence of retry attempts.
+    *   And several others to fit your needs.
+*   **Modern and Compatible**: Built for PHP 8.1+ and compatible with `sentry/sentry-symfony` v5.

 Installation
 ============